22 red, white and blue outfits you'll want to wear long after the 4th of July | CNN Underscored

 Agolde Parker Distressed Denim Shorts ($128; nordstrom.com)

 Denim shorts are undoubtedly a summer staple.
-And while these distressed shorts from Agolde are definitely an investment, the brand’s denim is a fan-fave for a reason.
+And while these distressed shorts from Agolde are definitely an investment, the brand’s denim is a fan fave for a reason.
 One reviewer writes that these are “edgy and cute, without being too revealing,” while another calls them “the perfect combination of super flattering, sexy and cool.”
 Pair them with a white or red crop top and you’re set for any and all summer adventures.

 A New Day Elbow Sleeve Eyelet Dress ($29.99; target.com)